 plt.legend(loc=[0.4,0]);

 The dotted line represents the average price for the scenario when the price is smaller than 85.0.
-The dashed line represents the average price for the scenario when the price is larger than 85.0.
+The dashed line in the following figure represents the average price for the scenario when the price is larger than 85.0.

 Splitting at price 85.0

-If we stop here, the regression tree will have a depth of 1 and looks like the following.
+If we stop here, the regression tree will have a depth of 1 and looks like the following:

 Regression tree of depth 1